-James Bohan is a retired assessment specialist and member of the core team of the Pennsylvania Value-added Assessment System.
+Jim Bohan is a retired assessment specialist and member of the core team of the Pennsylvania Value-added Assessment System.
 Jim also has served as the chair of the core team of the Pennsylvania Standards-Aligned System in Mathematics.
 He is a veteran of 38 years of high school mathematics teaching and has served as a K-12 mathematics coordinator in two school systems.
 Jim has been an adjunct instructor of mathematics and statistics at several colleges and universities in Illinois and his present home of Pennsylvania.
 Jim is a consultant to the College Board for AP Calculus and AP Statistics.
 He has served as a reader for both calculus and statistics and as a table leader for statistics.
 In addition, he has served on the AP Statistics Test Development Committee.
 He continues to be a frequent presenter at National Council of Teachers of Mathematics and National Council of Supervisors of Mathematics annual meetings.
-Jim has published numerous manuscripts dealing with issues of mathematics and statistics education, data-informed decision making, assessment and other topics.
-In addition, he has published his syllabus in the AP Statistics Teachers’ Guide, an AP Statistics Review through Amsco School Publishing and the Mathematics Chapter for the ASCD Curriculum Handbook.
+Jim has published numerous manuscripts dealing with issues of mathematics and statistics education, data-informed decision making, assessment, and other topics.
+He also has published his syllabus in the AP Statistics Teachers’ Guide, an AP Statistics Review through Amsco School Publishing, and the Mathematics Chapter for the ASCD Curriculum Handbook.
 Jim has earned an M.A. in mathematics from Loyola University in Chicago, and an M.S. in applied statistics at Villanova University in Philadelphia, PA.
 He also has completed successfully a doctoral program in educational leadership from Immaculata University, PA.

 José M. Díaz is a Spanish teacher at Hunter College High School in New York City.
-He has served as a member and Chair of the AP Spanish Language and Literature Committee; Table Leader and Question Leader for the scoring of the AP examination.
+He has served as a member and chair of the AP Spanish Language and Literature Committee; and as a table leader and question leader for the scoring of the AP examination.
 He has led workshops throughout the United States and Europe and continues to be a consultant for the College Board.
 He also has written guides and articles for several College Board publications.
 He is the co-author of AP Spanish: Preparing for the Language and Culture Examination, Abriendo paso: Temas y lecturas, Abriendo paso: Gramática, Listening Comprehension Skills for Intermediate Students, SAT Subject Test: Spanish, and ¡En marcha!, among others.

 Alan Feldman is a teacher of AP Psychology, History, and Mathematics at Glen Rock High School in Glen Rock, NJ.
-Since 1993, Alan has taught dozens of one-day, weekly and month-long AP Psychology workshops for the College Board.
+Since 1993, Alan has taught dozens of one-day, week-long, and month-long AP Psychology workshops for the College Board.
 He also has instructed or co-instructed psychology workshops at the University of Northern Kentucky, Fordham, Stanford, Texas A&M, Rutgers, and others.
 Formerly an adjunct professor of psychology at Middlesex County College, Alan currently is an adjunct professor at Bergen Community County College.
 He has been an AP reader continuously since the exam’s inception in 1992 and a table leader since 2003.
 He is author of over 50 articles on the teaching of psychology and wrote the AP Psychology teachers’ course perspective for AP Central.
-He is a former member of the AP psychology test development committee (2001-2005) as well as a recipient of the 1994 Moffet Teaching Award for high school psychology and the 2003 Princeton University Distinguished Secondary Teaching award.
+He is a former member of the AP psychology test development committee (2001-2005) as well as a recipient of the 1994 Moffet Teaching Award for high school psychology and the 2003 Princeton University Distinguished Secondary Teaching Award.
 He has a graduate degree in psychology from Teachers’ College, Columbia University.
-His hobbies are table tennis, biking, reading and collecting psychology videotapes and DVDs.
+His hobbies are table tennis, biking, reading, and collecting psychology videotapes and DVDs.

-Starting his teaching career in Australia, Reg Hahne immigrated to America and continued his teaching career in the Howard County Public School System in Maryland.
-He is now at Reservoir High School, where he is the Instructional Team Leader for the Science, Technology, Engineering and Math (STEM) cluster.
-With 35 years as a classroom teacher, Reg’s experience covers the gamut of instructional levels and disciplines, from kindergarten through college.
+Starting his teaching career in Australia in 1975, Reg Hahne immigrated to America and continued his career in the Howard County Public School System, where he retired in 2013.
+He now shares his expertise as a consultant to the College Board and Howard County Public School System.
+With 37 years of experience as a classroom teacher, Reg’s expertise covers the gamut of instructional levels and disciplines from kindergarten through college.
 Reg has been an AP reader and College Board consultant for over a decade.
-He was also a member of the AP Development Committee from 2002 to 2006.
+He was also a member of the AP Development Committee (APCSA) from 2002 to 2006.

 John Hnatow, Jr.